duyhominhnguyen/Self-supervised-Image-Volume-Intra-Inter-Contrastive/README.md

 </p>

-## 2D SSL Training
+## 2D SSL Baselines Training

-### Anaconda environment
+### Anaconda Environment

 Install VISSL for 2D SSL training by following [this instruction](https://github.com/facebookresearch/vissl/blob/main/INSTALL.md).
 You should place the `vissl` folder inside this repository for convenient.

 ### Data Preparation
 The algorithm takes 2D images in whichever format supported by VISSL (PNG, JPG, etc.).
-An example for the folder structure of training data is given in the `Training_Data_2D` folder.
+An example for the folder structure of training data is given in the `training_data_2D` folder.
 The structure must be as follows
 ```
-Training_Data_2D
+training_data_2D
    |
    + train
    |   |